 IT0123 – Security Awareness, Training, and Education

-To establish policy for maintaining the security skills of the University's users, IT personnel, and security staff.
+To establish policy for maintaining the security skills of the University’s Workforce.

 This policy applies to all users of and information technology (IT) resources owned, operated, or provided by the University of Tennessee including its campuses, institutes, and administration (University and/or Campuses).